Back to Faculty & Staff

 About

-Within the past few years, Dr. Greif has explored horizontal relationships with the publications of Buddy System: Understanding male friendships, Two Plus Two: Couples and their couple friendships (with Dr. Kathleen Holtz Deal) and Adult Sibling Relationships, written with Dr. Michael Woolley (2016).
-A new book, In-law relationships: Mothers, daughters, fathers, and sons was published in 2021.
-In 2001, Dr. Greif chaired Governor Parris Glendening’s Commission to study sexual orientation discrimination in Maryland.
-Between 2011 and 2016, Dr. Greif co-led a fathering group for federal detainees at a Detention Center in Baltimore and, more recently, ran a group for fathers at a residential employment center.
+Within the past few years, Dr. Greif has explored horizontal relationships with the publications of Buddy System: Understanding male friendships as well as Two Plus Two: Couples and their couple friendships (with Dr. Kathleen Holtz Deal) and Adult Sibling Relationships, written with Dr. Michael Woolley (2016).
+A recent book (co-authored with Woolley), In-law relationships: Mothers, daughters, fathers, and sons was published in 2021.
+A new book on group work is forthcoming and a book on interracial and inter-ethnic families is in the works.

-He is a member of various community-based boards, including the Open Society Institute Leadership Council and the Shriver Hall Concert Series, where he chaired the board.
-He also served on the Board of Social Work Examiners in Maryland and the board of WYPR, the local National Public Radio Station.
-His current research, teaching, and practice interests include child abduction, family therapy, adult friendships, adult family relationships, and interracial families.
-He has received more than 20 Dean’s teaching awards from the School of Social Work.
+Dr. Greif has received more than 25 Dean’s teaching awards from the School of Social Work as well as recognition for teaching from the student government.
 In 2007, he was named the Educator of the Year by the Maryland Chapter of NASW and in 2010 he received the University of Maryland Board of Regents Excellence in Teaching Award.
-In 2018, he was named the UMB teacher of the year and in 2020 he was inducted as a fellow into the American Academy of Social Work and Social Welfare.
+In 2018, he was named the UMB Educator of the Year and in 2020 he was inducted as a fellow into the American Academy of Social Work and Social Welfare.
+Most recently, in 2023, he was named UMB Distinguished University Professor.
 He has appeared on numerous television and radio programs and his research has been cited in major news outlets throughout the world.
-Most notably, in SocINDEX, when searching with the terms “Beatles” and “social work,” his is the only article that appears!
+Most notably, in SocINDEX and SCOPUS, when searching with the terms “Beatles” and “social work,” his is the only article that appears!

 Read Dr. Greif's Blog at Psychology Today